world-class/REPL/websites/README.md

 ## Git / GitHub
 - [Git Immersion](http://gitimmersion.com/) - *"A guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."*
 - [Learn Git Branching](https://learngitbranching.js.org/) - *"An interactive Git visualization tool to educate and challenge!"*
+- [Pro Git Book](https://git-scm.com/book/en/v2) - *"The entire Pro Git book, written by Scott Chacon and Ben Straub and published by Apress, is available here.
+All content is licensed under the Creative Commons Attribution Non Commercial Share Alike 3.0 license.
+Print versions of the book are available on Amazon.com."*
 - [Try GitHub](http://try.github.io/) - *Resources to learn Git: Handbook, cheat sheets, git commands in the browser, etc.*